A queue that regulates the execution of operations.

 Operations within a queue are organized according to their readiness, priority level, and interoperation dependencies, and are executed accordingly.
 If all of the queued operations have the same

 queue and are ready to execute when they are put in the queue—that is, their

-is property returns
+ready property returns

-true—they’re executed in the order in which they were submitted to the queue.
+YES—they’re executed in the order in which they were submitted to the queue.
 Otherwise, the operation queue always executes the one with the highest priority relative to the other ready operations.

 However, you should never rely on queue semantics to ensure a specific execution order of operations, because changes in the readiness of an operation can change the resulting execution order.
 Interoperation dependencies provide an absolute execution order for operations, even if those operations are located in different operation queues.
 An operation object is not considered ready to execute until all of its dependent operations have finished executing.

 Finishing its task doesn’t necessarily mean that the operation performed that task to completion; an operation can also be canceled.
 Canceling an operation object leaves the object in the queue but notifies the object that it should stop its task as quickly as possible.
 For currently executing operations, this means that the operation object’s work code must check the cancellation state, stop what it is doing, and mark itself as finished.
 For operations that are queued but not yet executing, the queue must still call the operation object’s